 Details of the proposed curriculum including required courses, elective courses, and selective courses (including requisites): include course prefixes, numbers, names, and credit hours for each

-Program learning outcomes and assessment plan
+Program’s instructional learning objectives and assessment plan

+Is this program intended to be delivered completely online?
+If not, what modality will the instruction be delivered?
+In-person or blended?

 Details on any resource implications, including faculty headcount or workload, space, equipment, or financial resources.